 According to Twitter’s Q1 2022 report, the social media platform now has 229 million daily active users.
 This is a 15.9 percent year-over-year increase and 6.7 percent more than the previous quarter.
 Numbers like this solidify Twitter’s ranking as one of the top five social media sites in America.

 After news and entertainment content, leadership advice remains one of the hottest trending topics on the popular social network.
 As a result, Twitter has become the defacto source for many trying to stay current on the latest leadership trends.
-It’s not unusual to hear a work colleague ask, “who do you follow on Twitter?” in the context of a leadership discussion.
+It’s not unusual to hear a ministry colleague ask, “who do you follow on Twitter?”

-Unfortunately, time spent on Twitter can do more harm than good for today’s leaders.
+In some cases, time spent online can do more harm than good for today’s leaders.
 Here are three reasons why.

 Aspiring leaders are replacing real experience with Twitter.

 In today’s digital world with content at your fingertips, it has become common to dive into online networks, like Twitter, for knowledge.
-The challenge is if you’re not careful your screen time can become your primary source of leadership intel, and this “Twitter knowledge” rarely evolves into practical leadership wisdom.
-Ideally, one learns healthy leadership skills through time, experience, and mentors.
+The challenge is, your screen time can become your primary source of leadership intel, and “Twitter knowledge” rarely evolves into practical leadership wisdom.
 Real wisdom comes with the experience of doing hard things.
 Memorizing an inspiring quote you read on Twitter isn’t hard—anyone can do it.
 Don’t be anyone, be a leader.

-Twitter is often connecting you with the wrong leaders.
+Twitter may be connecting you with the wrong leaders.

 Twitter may be replacing your relationship with your team members.

-As a result, an increasing number of leaders are spending their time posting content online instead of leading their teams.
+As a result, an increasing number of leaders are spending disproportionate amount of their time posting content online instead of leading.
 This distraction not only stunts your growth as a leader, but the team you lead may resent you for it.
-Nothing drags team morale down quite like your employees seeing “expert leadership advice” posted on social media by their unengaged leader.
+Nothing drags team morale down quite like your employees reading “expert leadership advice” posted on social media by their unengaged leader.
 Your team, not Twitter, deserves all your leadership attention.